dashagaranina/provectus/standalone/README.md

 A Producer is a thread that generates jobs (messages) which are then executed by Consumer threads (workers).
 When all the jobs are finished, the main task's result should be gathered and outputted.

-## Task 2.
-Distributed solution
-Create `DistributedSolution` application (implements `foo.bar.baz.Solution`) that uses a cluster of three `Worker` applications to calculate the PI number in a distributed manner.
-All requests to Workers should be asynchronous, meaning the caller side doesn't wait for a completion of a job.
-You are free to introduce any intermediary applications on need.

-Application should work on Spring Boot 2, save a calculation result and a request statistic (to Master) into database, and should have Rest API for requests to get the statistic.
-Also preferable to use Docker container platform.